Arkin1/AlgoDistinctSolutions/Readme.md

 It uses AlgoLabel repository (https://github.com/NLCP/AlgoLabel) for it's implementation of various preprocessing steps as well as the integration of some state of the art deep learning models.

 ## Manual annotated dataset
 To validate the method, a dataset which contains 10 problems from infoarena was manually annotated.
-The raw data as well as the embeddings generated for this problem are available here.
+The raw data as well as the embeddings generated for this problem are available here:

     Raw Dataset(https://drive.google.com/file/d/1mSRGL57389is7r5U70b_5yZ6whTeuWz2/view?usp=sharing)

     Embeddings(https://drive.google.com/file/d/11AUF2HklrWND4_eF18VpMHvYVJTCTyOv/view?usp=sharing)